 - 3. Position the fitting base onto the prepared pipe surface.
 Bring the lower saddle into position.
-Then gradually and equally tighten the bolts and nuts until the upper saddle makes firm contact with the prepared surface of the pipe.
+Then gradually and equally tighten the bolts and nuts, following the manufacturer's instructions until the upper saddle makes firm contact with the prepared surface of the pipe.
 Carefully inspect the fitting to ensure a firm contact with the pipe is achieved over the entire upper saddle contact area.
-Install rerounding tools if pipe out of roundness exceeds 1.5% or if a firm contact is not achieved over the entire upper saddle contact area. - 4.
+Install re-rounding tools if pipe out of roundness exceeds 1.5% or if a firm contact is not achieved over the entire upper saddle contact area.
+Refer to Section 2.1.7.2 Ovality for further details. - 4.
 Saddles for larger main sizes may use different clamping systems, always refer to the manufactures instructions for guidance on the correct use of these clamps.